jimmychu0807/advent-of-code-2021/packages/01-sonar-sweep/README.md

 In this example, there are `5` sums that are larger than the previous sum.

-Consider sums of a three-measurement sliding window.
-How many sums are larger than the previous sum?
+Consider sums of a three-measurement sliding window. **How many sums are larger than the previous sum?**

+Your puzzle answer was `1471`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*